f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 Configuring PortGroups from the API
 -----------------------------------

-To list the current portgroup configuration issue the following API call:
+To list the current portgroup configuration, issue the following API call:

 .. code-block:: bash